Tuesday, 3 February 2026

 I think it is important to acknowledge, as proud as that made me as Premier, as a local member and as a community member, that it also needs to sit alongside a harder truth that we cannot ignore: our climate is changing.
 Our state is getting hotter, and for communities like mine this is not a debate anymore; indeed it has not been a debate for a very, very long time.
 This is our life.
 This is what we live with: more warnings; more smoke days; more dry, restless, windy, unpredictable weather; more emergency alert messages; more evacuations; and more moments when families stand at their front door deciding whether today is the day they leave.
 So many of us have the bag packed every day during summer sitting by the front door, because we do not know if today is the day we need to grab it and go.
 I know there are some that do not want to admit this.
 There are some also here in the Parliament who refuse to accept what communities around the state already know.

 It is true: the seasons are harsher, the land dries out faster and the high-risk days come more and more often.
 That is the reality we are living with.
 These fires show that we also must prepare for a future where the risks are greater and the pressure on our emergency services will continue to grow.
 It is alongside this that we also must confront something else that is challenging communities, and that is misinformation.
 We have seen how it is in moments like this that misinformation tries to take hold.
 It spreads quickly.
 It plays on fear and it exploits uncertainty.
 What I abhor is that it targets people precisely at the moment when they are most vulnerable.
 I say this in the context of going back to my contribution earlier, when I referred to the importance of those emergency alert messages.
 Trusted information saves lives.
 Clear warnings save lives.
 Taking the advice has saved lives.
 All of us have a responsibility to deal in facts, not fear, and to support our emergency services – the fire services and also across the entire emergency services ecosystem, because it is integrated and each component works together to save lives, held together by information and technology and fact and resources.
-And it is all with that single focus: to give communities clarity when they need it the most, because it can be a matter of life or death.
-Communities deserve that honesty, and they deserve all of us to stand behind them and support them.
+It is all with that single focus: to give communities clarity when they need it the most, because it can be a matter of life or death.
+Communities deserve that honesty, and they deserve all of us standing behind them and supporting them.

 On that matter of support, I want to say to all bushfire-affected communities that my government has and will continue to stand with you on the long and difficult journey ahead.
 At this juncture I also want to acknowledge the work of the Minister for Emergency Services – incredible work.
 Also I would like to thank the Prime Minister and the federal government, who have worked very quickly with us to ensure that there has been immediate relief and support.
 I acknowledge that sometimes it can never be as quickly as you would like, but we have seen so much support provided, with more to come.
 We know that there is more to come.
 I also want to acknowledge the work of local government, who have set up the relief and recovery centres and who are there often as the first port of call for local communities.